"Footnotes are the finer-suckered surfaces that allow tentacular paragraphs to hold fast to the wider reality of the library."

 - The Warhammer magazine White Dwarf usually doesn't indulge in this, but one series of articles about Wood Elves called "Winter Comes To The Forest" from a few years ago reveled in it.

-- GURPS favours sidebars rather than footnotes, but the GURPS Discworld sourcebook includes footnotes in order to better emulate its source material.
+- GURPS favours sidebars or box-outs (depending on edition) rather than footnotes, but the GURPS-based Discworld Roleplaying Game includes footnotes in order to better emulate its source material.
 It also has sidebars, and even footnotes in the sidebars.

 - The Infocom game The Hitchhiker's Guide to the Galaxy included the famous recursive footnote.11

 - The Feelies-like Game Manual for Baldur's Gate 2: Shadows of Amn often ends several descriptions of spells, enemies, and locations with footnotes by Volo — a well-known braggart, being countered by Big E's exasperation at Volo.

 - The Mad Scientist's assistant in Assassin's Creed is in charge of writing a manual for the main character (and by extension, the player), as he's using a machine that shows his ancestor's memories and operates like a videogame.
 Along the manual, there are various scribbled messages from her boss, including protests about the silliness of having videogame-like controls for such a serious research, and how it would be much easier to just do what they want directly (the videogame controls are supposed to make the main character feel at ease and explore the memories slowly, as opposed to abrupt interruptions which would be dangerous for his mind).

 - Every signpost in Exit Path that doesn't have a picture has a message in big letters with an asterisk at the end, then a message in small letters that begins with an asterisk and clarifies the previous message.
 This being a dystopia, the bigger message is typically a blatant lie and the smaller message always resembles something out of Paranoia.